 At a year-plus, you won’t find a longer 0% intro APR period than that in a business credit card.
 This is an introductory rate, though, so after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 Plus, the Blue Business Plus card carries no annual fee.
 That’s another feature that makes this card a great option for cash-strapped small businesses.

 Business Unlimited’s generous welcome bonus includes:

-Even beyond your welcome bonus is up, you don’t have to worry about an annual fee at all, nor do you need to worry about finagling your way through a complicated rewards system.
+Even when your welcome bonus is up, you don’t have to worry about an annual fee at all, nor do you need to worry about finagling your way through a complicated rewards system.
 No matter where, on what, or how much you spend on the Chase Ink Business Unlimited card, you’ll earn an even 1.5% cash back.
 You can also add employee cards to your account for free, so you can supercharge your cash-back rewards potential without the added stress of added costs.